Any decent writer will admit this truth:

 I write best in the morning and afternoon.
 After 5 PM, I’m great at brainstorming and creativity; however, drafting is best in the early part of the day.

-Take some time, and experiment.
+Take some time to experiment.

 Come up with a Plan